dngupta/website/content/talk/strange-science.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = "headers/sanskrit.jpg"
-caption = "Aryan mythology in the Indian context assumes that Sanskrit, the language of the Vedas, is unchanging and that the Vedic texts are a static archive of tranditions"
+caption = "Aryan mythology in the Indian context assumes that Sanskrit, the language of the Vedas, is unchanging and that the Vedic texts are a static archive of traditions"

 +++